Breath Prayers for the Rest of Us: Advent Christ

 IMG_4969

 Selah prayer beads are my own original, Christ-centered design for contemplative prayer beads.
 The word Selah is taken from the Book of Psalms.
 Hebrew scholars believe it is a musical term indicating a place of pause, reflection or a place to take a breath.
 Selah prayer necklaces are constructed with 100 beads, 10 of which are called Selah beads.
 These beads are meant to serve as stopping points, places for you to pause and reflect as you pray your way around the circular design of the necklace.
+The other beads are divided under groups of three (representing the Trinity); seven (a holy number in scripture); and twelve (the number of disciples and representing completion).
+I also create a bracelet version with groupings of three and seven beads.

 Continue reading